by | Nov 21, 2013 | Blog

 Why is it so hard for many of us to follow-thru on what we say we want?
 Maybe we’re afraid.
 Maybe we’re lazy.
 Or maybe we’re just not really clear on what we want or how to go about getting it.

 Here are three simple steps to help you follow-thru on your goals.
-For the month of March, I encourage you to follow these steps and see what happens.
+For the next month, I encourage you to follow these steps and see what happens.
 If they don’t work for you, drop them.
 But at least give it a shot.

 Step 1 – Write Your Goals Down – But There’s a Catch